rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-okta/okta-setup.rst

 .. image:: ../../_images/Config-okta/create_app_1.png

-6. On the **General Settings** page, fill in the **App name** with whatever you want users to see when they use the application and then click **Next**.
+6. On the **General Settings** page, fill in the **App name** with whatever you want users to see when using the application and then click **Next**.

 7. Fill in the requested SAML information with the :ref:`Rackspace Federation configuration details<generic-3p-saml-ug>`.